PX4/PX4-user_guide/en/gps_compass/README.md

 :::

-## Configuration
+## GNSS Configuration

-The "standard" GPS/compass configuration is provided below.
+The "standard" GPS configuration is provided below.
 Additional device-specific configuration may be provided in PX4 or manufacturer device documentation (e.g. [Trimble MB-Two > Configuration](../gps_compass/rtk_gps_trimble_mb_two.md#configuration)).

 :::warning
-The GPS protocol defaults to u-blox (by default other GPS types like Trimble, Emlid, MTK, will not be detected) The protocol can be configured with [GPS_x_PROTOCOL](../advanced_config/parameter_reference.md#GPS_1_PROTOCOL).
+The GPS protocol expected by PX4 defaults to u-blox (by default other GPS types like Trimble, Emlid, MTK, will not be detected)
+The protocol can be configured with [GPS_x_PROTOCOL](../advanced_config/parameter_reference.md#GPS_1_PROTOCOL).
 :::